Abstract

 In the continuity model we observe strong

-reduction of the width of the distribution of with the
+reduction of the width of the distribution of

 passage of time, but even after 16 years of continuous evolution,